 * tips and curios

 Bookings are handled by Backroads Africa (I’m just a mediator in this).
 The first deposit needs to be made within six weeks after booking to confirm your spot.
-Only when we have ten bookings ánd deposits we can confirm both camps and confirm the trip.
 You have to take care of your own travel and medical insurance.

 A safari is a journey of the soul, and we are offering you the opportunity to join us on an exclusive photographic safari in South Africa.
 You will not be disappointed.
 Don’t think, just come!